-(this post is a summary of the Keynote presentation I did at the European Innovation Academy)
+This post is a summary of the keynote presentation Nick De Mey did at the European Innovation Academy.

 Since we launched our consultancy years ago, I must have guided close to 1000 corporate start-ups.
 Of course, I guided some just for a day, while others were for six months or more!
-One topic that I regularly covered in these consultancy tracks & accelerator programs was Business Model Innovation.
+One topic that I regularly covered in these consultancy tracks & accelerator programs was business model innovation.
 Most teams struggle with their revenue models, and I would regularly hear questions like, “What are my options to make money?
 What do you think?”
 This is often the starting point for a fruitful conversation.
-In this article, I’ll share a summarized version of the most common revenue model streams.
+In this article, I’ll share a summarised version of the most common revenue model streams.
 Note that this is not from an academic point of view, but instead from our hands-on approach.

 When startup teams ask for feedback on their business models, they want input on the third component.
 I’ll use the term “business model” in this article, but do note that this often just reflects the revenue model side.

-Business Model Innovation, on the other hand, covers all three.
+Business model innovation, on the other hand, covers all three.
 A challenger in the news industry might disrupt all three at the same time.
 Take Blendle for example.
 They curate news from other publishers but don’t create news themselves.
 They distribute via digital channels only.
-Their most innovative revenue model links to the fact that they’re selling per article (e.g. you pay just 10ct and can even get your money back if you’re not satisfied).
+Their most innovative revenue model links to the fact that they’re selling per article (e.g. you pay just 10cent and can even get your money back if you’re not satisfied).